 Building muscle after 40 isn’t impossible.
-Everyone from professional athletes, weekend warriors, and even bodybuilders are experiencing success and longevity well into their forties.
+Everyone from professional athletes, to weekend warriors, and even bodybuilders is experiencing success and longevity well into their forties.
 Muscle is muscle no matter how old you are and if your training is dialed in, your diet is on point, and you’re taking the proper steps for rest and recovery, building new muscle past 40 is completely doable.

 Here are seven things no one tells you about building muscle after 40.